Schools and community - Philosophy

-We have been doing philosophy in the Nottingham community for many years.
+We have been doing philosophy with schools and in the Nottingham community for many years.

 Philosophy in Schools volunteering project

-All philosophy students at Nottingham get the chance to be involved in teaching philosophy.
+All philosophy students at Nottingham get the chance to be involved.
 After training on how to deliver philosophy, classroom management, and safeguarding, students work in teams to deliver five or 10 week sessions to Key Stage 2 children.

 This has been one of the most valuable things I've ever done.
 It was really great to see the children get excited about their thoughts on questions they had never really considered before.”